-If you witness a crime, or are the victim of one yourself, it's very important that you report it.
-By reporting a crime you'll be making sure that you get the necessary support, and it will also help the police make your area safer.
+If you witness a crime, or are a victim yourself, it is very important to report it.
+By reporting a crime you will make sure you get the appropriate support and you will be helping the police to tackle crime and make your local area safer.